0x1F9F1/Open1560/game/Open1560-README.txt

 console    | false | Enables console logging d3d        | false | Use the D3D renderer
-fovfix     | true  | Enables FOV scaling based on resolution legacygl   | false | Uses a legacy OpenGL context (enabled by default on Intel iGPUs) maxaspect  |       | Maximum aspect ratio of available resolutions minaspect  |       | Minimum aspect ratio of available resolutions
+fovfix     | true  | Enables FOV scaling based on resolution heapsize   | 64    | The size in MB of the game heap legacygl   | false | Uses a legacy OpenGL context (enabled by default on Intel iGPUs) maxaspect  |       | Maximum aspect ratio of available resolutions minaspect  |       | Minimum aspect ratio of available resolutions